Buile Shuibhne: The madness and wandering

 Suibhne then returned to the yew tree at Ros Bearaigh, the same tree he went to when he first developed his madness, but when Eorann came to deceive and capture him, he moved away to another tree in Ros Ercain.
 However, his whereabouts were discovered, and Loingsechan coaxed him out of the tree, tricking him with the false news that his entire family had perished.
-Loingsechan brought Suibhne back to normal life and restored his sanity, but, while he was recuperating, the mill hag taunted him into a leaping contest.
+Loingsechan brought Suibhne back to normal life and restored his sanity, but, while he was recuperating, a local woman called the 'mill-hag' (cailleach an mhuilinn) taunted him into a leaping contest.
 As they leapt, the noise of a hunting party returned Suibhne to madness.
-The mill hag eventually fell from her leap and was dashed to pieces.
+The mill-hag eventually fell from her leap and was dashed to pieces.
 Since she was Loingsechan's mother-in-law, this meant that Suibhne could not return to Dál nAraidi without facing vengeance.

 Suibhne subsequently wandered various parts of Ireland, into Scotland and western England.
 He went from Roscommon to Slieve Aughty, Slieve Mis, Slieve Bloom mountain ranges; (Note: Names of mountain ranges in Munster, except O'Keeffe believes Slieve Mish is not meant here, but rather Slemish in Ulster.)
 Inismurray island; the Cave of St. Donnan of Eigg, an island in the Scottish Inner Hebrides; then tarried for a month and a half in "Carrick Alastair" (Ailsa Craig off Scotland).
 He reached Britain and befriended a Fer Caille (Man of the Wood), who was another madman, and they spent an entire year together.
 The Briton met his predestined death by drowning in a waterfall.